symbol/symbol-docs/source/concepts/node.rst

     Peer + API (Dual) node communication

 The primary responsibility of an API node is to store the data in a readable form in MongoDB.
-The catapult-server software allows configuring standalone API nodes or with Peer capabilities (Dual).
+The catapult-client software allows configuring standalone API nodes or with Peer capabilities (Dual).

 Instead of writing the data directly into MongoDB, the nodes write it into a file-based queue called ``spool``.
 A broker service consumes the data from the spool and updates MongoDB accordingly.